 "Every single person in the world is capable of making a difference, and you should always be ready to stand up for things you believe in...
 Getting started with advocacy is really easy, and it can also be a lot of fun too!"
 Turner said.
 With many projects still in the works, Turner does not plan on stopping his groundbreaking advocacy work any time soon!
-As a pack of hungry wolves howl in the dark Alaskan night, you can be sure that 13-year old Turner Burns is up to hear them call.
-Design by AVA CRUZ Mood Rings!
+As a pack of hungry wolves howl in the dark Alaskan night, you can be sure that 13 year old Turner Burns is up to hear them call.
+Design by AVA CRUZ Interested in helping save the wolves?